Kelvin bridge

 A Kelvin bridge, also called a Kelvin double bridge and in some countries a Thomson bridge, is a measuring instrument used to measure unknown electrical resistors below 1 ohm.
 It is specifically designed to measure resistors that are constructed as four terminal resistors.
+Historically Kelvin bridges were used to measure shunt resistors for ammeters and sub one ohm reference resistors in metrology laboratories.
+In the scientific community the Kelvin bridge paired with a Null Detector was used to achieve the highest precision.

 Background

 Resistors above about 1 ohm in value can be measured using a variety of techniques, such as an ohmmeter or by using a Wheatstone bridge.
 In such resistors, the resistance of the connecting wires or terminals is negligible compared to the resistance value.
 For resistors of less than an ohm, the resistance of the connecting wires or terminals becomes significant, and conventional measurement techniques will include them in the result.